 Housing First in cities and regions

-Housing First launched in Auckland with Government and Auckland Council funding in March 2017, and expanded to Christchurch, Tauranga and Hamilton in 2018.
+Housing First launched in Auckland with Government and Auckland Council funding in March 2017, and is now in Christchurch, Tauranga, Rotorua, Hamilton, Blenheim, Wellington and Whangarei.

 - Kāhui Tū Kaha

 - Auckland City Mission

 In Tauranga, the People’s Project has delivered Housing First since May 2018.